 Day 1: Arrival to Iceland

-Arrival and reception by the guide at the airport, transfer to accommodation in Reykjavík.
-Personal material review and free afternoons in the Icelandic capital.
-First night in hotel in Reykjavík.
+Arrival to Keflavik airport and transfer to Reykjavík.
+Personal material review, briefing and free afternoon in the Icelandic capital.
+First night in hostel in Reykjavík.
 (Dinner not included)

 Day 2: Transfer to Landmannalaugar & hiking